GrahamDumpleton/wsgiorg/amendments-1.0.rst

 Clarification about start_response
 ----------------------------------

-What happens if an application call start_response with an incorrect status line or headers?
+What happens if an application calls ``start_response`` with an incorrect status line or headers?

 Should an implementation consider the function *called*, so that an application can call it a second time, *without* the exc_info